nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 When editing the event, specifying `n/` with a `Name` will append this new name to the current list rather than replace the previous names.
 This is to facilitate the user to assign more persons without accidentally deleting the previous persons assigned.
 To un-assign a person, the user must manually specify `u/` with the `Name` to un-assign the person from the event.

-### Ability to assign groups to an event
+### Ability to assign `groups` to an `event`

 #### Implementation

-The ability to assign groups to an event is facilitated by `ModelManager`.
+- The ability to assign groups to an event is facilitated by `ModelManager`.

-Each event stores a list of groups assigned to it.
-The groups(s) are represented by their name and that acts as their id.

-When a group is assigned to an event, the group's name is stored into the event's list of groups.
-When un-assigned, the corresponding groups are then removed from the group list.
+- Each event stores a list of groups assigned to it.
+That is, when a group is assigned to an event, a `Group`object is stored a `Set` of `Group`.
+When un-assigned, the corresponding groups are then removed from the `Set`.
+- To make it easier for the users to assign groups, this action is done through the `AddEventCommand` and `EditEventCommand`, with the `g/` prefix.
+- To un-assign a group, the user must manually specify `ug/` with the `Group` to un-assign the group from the event.

-With the group name, person(s) with that specific group in their group list is displayed with the event.
+- With the group name, person(s) with that specific group in their group list is displayed with the event.

+A successful `EditEventCommand` that assigns groups should look like this:

 #### Design considerations